faudio/faudio/doc/Interfaces.md

 ~~~~

 The creation routine for the type should include a line to set up the `impl` field
 to the address of the dispatch function.
-Note that a forward delcaration might be
+Note that a forward declaration might be
 necessary here.

 ~~~~